Where to stay in Bali

 Check out our: where to stay in Seminyak

 This is where you come to escapes the crowds and enjoy the spiritual side of Bali in Ubud, Gianyar & Bedugul.
-Ubud is the best known area in central Bali and is on the tourist map as one of the most popular places to visit.
-If your into yoga, vegan cafes, meditation, spiritual retreats, cooking classes and long walks among the rice fields, then Central Bali is where you should be heading.
+Ubud is the best-known area in central Bali and is on the tourist map as one of the most popular places to visit.
+If you’re into yoga, vegan cafes, meditation, spiritual retreats, cooking classes and long walks among the rice fields, then Central Bali is where you should be heading.

 - Key features: This is the cultural heart of Bali – Ubud & Bedugul, Munduk

 - Key highlights: Arts, jewellery & crafts villages, lots of temples, white water rafting, rice field walks, indulgent day spas

 For those that really want to get away from it all and immerse themselves in rural Balinese village, then areas like Medewi, Negara & Gilimanuk are the places to be.
 Gilimanuk is the place you come to get the ferry to Java.
 Medewi & Balian are laid back surfing villages with a chilled out vibe.
 Definitely no shopping or nightlife here.
 Take a good book & enjoy the serenity.